mantidproject/mantid/docs/source/algorithms/ConjoinXRuns-v1.rst

 Output:

-.. testoutput:: JoinRunsLogExample
+.. testoutput:: ConjoinXRunsLogExample

     out has 3 bins with x-axis as: 0.0, 5.0, 10.0

-**Example - JoinRuns with a numeric time series log**
+**Example - ConjoinXRuns with a numeric time series log**

-.. testcode:: JoinRunsTSLogExample
+.. testcode:: ConjoinXRunsTSLogExample

     import datetime
     # Create input workspaces